Masindi: History

 As capital of Bunyoro, Masindi was visited by Samuel and Florence Baker, British explorers and anti-slavery campaigners, from 25 April 1872 to 14 June 1873.
 The Baker expedition was forced to withdraw because of the hostility of the Omukama Kabaléga, the King of Bunyoro at the time.
 The White Fathers founded here a mission in the 1910s.
 The town was developed as a commercial centre due to trade in cotton during the second half of the 19th century.

+During World War II, Masindi was the location of the second-largest refugee camp for Poles escaping from Soviet-occupied Poland in East Africa.
+There were 3,635 people, including 1,759 children.
+There was a Polish preschool, three primary schools, a general education liceum and a vocational school for girls.
+Two Polish newspapers were issued in Masindi, Czuj Duch and Brzask.

+Climate

 Points of interest

 These additional points of interest are within the town limits or close to the edges of town: (a) offices of Masindi Town Council (b) Masindi Hospital, a 200-bed public hospital administered by the Uganda Ministry of Health (c) Masindi Hotel, the oldest hotel in the country, built in 1923 and where Ernest Hemingway, Katharine Hepburn and Humphrey Bogart stayed (d) a branch of the National Social Security Fund (e) the main campus of the Kigumba Petroleum Institute, 44 km northeast of Masindi (f) Kinyara Sugar Works, one of the three major manufacturers of refined sugar in Uganda, located 15 km west of Masindi (g) Masindi Airport, a public airport, administered by the Civil Aviation Authority of Uganda.